p1c2u/stable-diffusion-webui-amdgpu-docker/README.md

 Run Stable Diffusion on your machine with a nice UI without any hassle!

-For AMD GPUs comaptible with [ROCm platform](https://rocm.docs.amd.com/en/latest/).
+For AMD GPUs compatible with [ROCm platform](https://rocm.docs.amd.com/en/latest/).

 ## Setup & Usage